perceptron8/pinky.ext/README.md

 ## Usage

 1. Install Pinky.
-2. Clear your browser's cache.
-3. Run the game.
+2. Run the game.
-4. That's it!
+3. That's it!

 Happy collecting! ;-)